Why Your AI Agent Needs Its Own Computer

 That future requires persistence.
 It requires a real computing environment.
 It requires the same tools and access you’d give any human on your team.

 Agent-S is that environment.
-A persistent AI agent computer that gives Claude the ability to not just think about your work, but to actually do it.
+A persistent AI agent computer that gives your agent the ability to not just think about your work, but to actually do it.

 The question isn’t whether you need a smarter AI.
 You already have one.
 The question is whether you’re going to let it actually work.